SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 With so much water around the city, sometimes taking a ferry will save you some time.
 And, it's so much fun!
 Click through to find out more about the different ferry options, including schedules, prices and other tips for riding the SF ferries.

-Find advanced tickets for both here.
+>> Find advanced tickets for both here

 Not sure which one is right for you?
 Check out all the SF ferry options.

-If you prefer to get directly from one attraction to the next, you will find that getting around San Francisco on a Hop-On Hop-Off bus is quite easy.
-You simply hop on the bus at one of its stops.
-You can then hop off and on again at any stop on the route.
+If you prefer to get directly from one attraction to the next, you will find that getting around San Francisco on a Hop-On Hop-Off Bus is quite easy.

-You can stop at the Golden Gate Bridge, Golden Gate Park, and several locations in between.
-All buses pick up and drop off at the same location, so you know exactly where to wait for the next bus to arrive.
+All of these open-air double-decker buses pick up and drop off at the same locations, so you know exactly where to wait for the next bus to arrive.

 >> Find more details on our Hop-On Hop-Off Buses

->> Book tickets for the Hop-On Hop-Off Buses here
+>> Book tickets for the Hop-On Hop-Off Buses

 Another popular way to get around San Francisco (and beyond) is through a guided tour.
 You can do a bus tour of the city, take a day tour to Muir Woods, or head up to wine country.